music-encoding/guidelines/_guidelines-v3/04-cmn/02-cmnAdditionalMeasureContent/05-cmnArtic/03-cmnTrem.md

 to
 the **@measperf** attribute, especially in music manuscripts.

-{% include plainExample.html example="./v3/examples/cmn/cmn-sample139.xml" valid="true" %}
+{% include plainExample.html example="examples/cmn/cmn-sample139.xml" valid="true" version=page.version %}

 The [bTrem]({{ site.baseurl }}/{{ page.version }}/elements/bTrem.html){:.link_odd_elementSpec} element can be used as shorthand for a tuplet consisting